comfortablynull/ParanoidUserUtils/README.md

 This project is incomplete and just something I am working on.
 Hopefully it will be done soon.

 ParanoidUserUtils is a collection of components, behaviors, and log engines.
-It's Goal is to provide many features that are not out of the box with CakePHP authentication system that developers might want.
+It's goal is to provide many features that are not inculded out of the box with CakePHP authentication system that some developers might want.
 Features include:
-* Authentication system that stores unique salts for each user.
+* User creation system that stores unique salts for each user.
+    * Salts created with mcrypt_create_iv and MCRYPT_DEV_URANDOM
+    * Each user has a unique salt stored in the db(No use of Security.Salt).
+* User authentication system that uses unique salt to check passwords against set passwordHasher.
-* An abstract class paranoidpasswordhasher class so other developers can make hashing components to use with ParanoidFormAuthenticate.
+* An abstract paranoidpasswordhasher class so other developers can make hashing components to use with ParanoidFormAuthenticate.
 * User event log.
 * Password reset requests
-* Simple protection from brute force:
+* Simple protection from brute force attacks(through form not db table data):
     * Set max number of failed login attempts for valid users.
     * Set max number of failed login attempts by ip address.
     * Set time out time.